Best UX Strategies for User Retention that Actually Works

 Since there are too many competitors out there in the market, it is crucial to know your retention rate.
 By focusing on the retention strategies, the course of your revenue and brand value improves greatly.

-The retention is precisely measured in four steps.
+The retention can be measured in four steps precisely.
 They are,

 When the time period is determined, the patterns of customer usage can be analyzed and retention will thus be calculated.